Harriss1989/rock-paper-scissor-/README.md

 ![image of space color theme](/assets/images/mainmenuspacetheme.png)

 The main game
-* Once the player has choosen their arena, selected the number of rounds and entered their name, the main game will start by pushing the start game button.
+* Once the player has chosen their arena, selected the number of rounds and entered their name, the main game will start by pushing the start game button.
 The player chooses from one of the three hands by clicking on it with the mouse, the selected option will display in the player window, and the computers random choice will be displayed in the computer window.
 At the top of the screen the scores will be displayed and updated, at the bottom underneath the player selection it will give a message of who won or if it was a draw.
 After completing the set number of rounds, depending on the outcome a congratulations message will appear if the player wins, or a losing message will appear if the player loses.
 At any point of the game the player can go back to the main menu via the main menu button.

 ![image of main game](/assets/images/gamewithpicks.png)